 A HR dashboard is an advanced analytics tool that displays important HR metrics using interactive data visualisations.
-It helps the human resources department to improve recruiting processes, optimise the workplace management as well as to monitor and enhance the overall employee performance.
+It helps the HR department to improve recruiting processes, optimise the workplace management as well as to enhance the overall employee performance.

 Just like so many of today’s business departments, the Human Resources is slowly but surely evolving into a data-driven function.
 The purpose is to go from simple reporting to a smarter use of analytics, enabling companies and managers to track and predict employees’ performance, make better-informed talent decisions, and have the opportunity to operate advanced workforce planning.